Albert0i/MoreOnQueryingChinese/README.md

 ```

 The downside of this method has two:
-1. Have to remove and add again when text changed;
+1. Have maintenance cost when frequently add/change/delete sentence is required.
+Better re-generate with on a regular base;
 2. May have false positive;

 For length of n, the total number of possible permutations is n!.
 So for **"韓非子"**: Total permutations 3! = 3 x 2 x 1 = 6.